making-data-science-count/homepage/content/post/2020-01-05-presentations-at-the-tn-stem-education-research-conference.md

 > Rosenberg, J. M., Hodge, L., Aydeniz, M., Schmidt, A. Lishinsli, A., Rich, K., Longnecker, J., Mann.
 M., & Sadovnik, A. (January, 2020). *A survey of teachers and administrators regarding the implementation of new K-8 computing education standards in Tennessee*.
 Presentation at the 14th Annual Tennessee STEM Education Research Conference.
 Cookeville, TN.

 [View the presentation slides here](https://docs.google.com/presentation/d/1A_DEyNaAjz5d2lbSdlwZ6unEAz96S7vtc4nNxnzjWMo/edit?usp=sharing)
-This post will be updated with links to the posters as we near the conference.